jinghuazhao/software-notes/README.md

 # _WAS

-Logs for [any] wide association studies.
+Logs for [any] wide association studies - software issues and solutions.

-This repository contains notes on various software issues and their ways out.

 # An extensible list of applications